conan-io/docs/reference/conanfile/attributes.rst

     Poco:shared=True
     OpenSSL:shared=True

-And finally, you can define options in :ref:`profiles<profiles>` too, with the same syntax:
+And finally, you can define options in :ref:`profiles` too, with the same syntax:

 .. code-block:: text